raflimaulanayh/webdesign_newbieunited_diesnatalis25/README.md

 ## Features

 - Next.js 16.0.4 (App Router)
-- Bun support for fast development and CI
+- Bun and pnpm support for fast development and CI
 - Authentication with NextAuth.js
 - Theme switching (light/dark) with `next-themes`
 - Global state management with Zustand